Quite often, readers write me with something cool they have done for their cats in their homes. These DIY sifting litter

-- Electric Drill and ¼ Drill Bit – My husband drilled tons of holes in the bottom of one bin using a 1/4 drill bit, which allows the sawdust to pass through when shaken, but keeps the unused pellets on the top where they belong.
-There is no odor because the “used” sawdust is trapped in the lower box (plus pine is a natural deodorizer).
+- Electric Drill and ¼ Drill Bit – My husband drilled tons of holes in the bottom of one bin using a 1/4 drill bit.
+This allowed the sawdust to pass through when shaken but kept the unused pellets on the top where they belonged.
+There is no odor because the “used” sawdust is trapped in the lower box (pine is a natural deodorizer).

-- Pine Pellet Tip – Also… a tip for people considering this type of setup… buy 100% pine pellet HORSE bedding from your local feed supply store – it is only $4.95 for a FORTY POUND BAG and is the same exact thing as the cat pine pellets.
+- Pine Pellet Tip – When considering this type of setup… buy 100% pine pellet HORSE bedding from your local feed supply store – it is only $4.95 for a FORTY POUND BAG.
+It is the same exact thing as the cat pine pellets.
 It is far more expensive when marketed as cat litter!
-Also, you use WAY less than with traditional litter, so a 40-pound bag will last a long time!
+Also, you use WAY less than with traditional kitty litter.
+So a 40-pound bag will last a long time!

 Now part two of our “potty project.”

-I am not a fan of litter boxes in high traffic areas.
-I have a formal dining room, which we only use a few times a year for holiday meals, and thought the large unused corner of the room would be a quiet location for the boxes.
-However, there were two things holding me back from using this location: 1) the area I had in mind is one of the first things you see if you are standing at my front door and my entry hallway – 2) when we do use that room for formal holiday meals I didn’t want anyone to see the boxes.
+I am not a fan of litter boxes in high-traffic areas.
+I have a formal dining room, which we only use a few times a year for holiday meals, and I thought the large unused corner of the room would be a quiet location for the boxes.
+However, two things were holding me back from using this location.
+1) the area I had in mind is one of the first things you see if you are standing at my front door and my entry hallway – 2) when we use that room for formal holiday meals, I didn’t want anyone to see the boxes.
 Solution…